adambard/learnxinyminutes-docs/typescript.html.markdown

   //Properties
 	x: number;

-	//Constructor - the public/private keywords in this context are shortcuts to generate the code for a property
+	//Constructor - the public/private keywords in this context will generate the boiler plate code
-	//Equivalent to "x" in this case
+	// for the property and the initialization in the constructor.
+	// In this example, "y" will be defined just like "x" is, but with less code
 	//Default values are also supported
 	constructor(x: number, public y: number = 0) {
 		this.x = x;